 There Can Be No Assurance Of An Active And Liquid Market For Our Common Stock.
-As a mutual institution, Lake Shore Savings has never issued capital stock.
-We have applied for, and expect to receive, approval to have Lake Shore Bancorp's common stock quoted on the Nasdaq National Market under the symbol "LSBK" subject to the completion of the reorganization and offering and compliance with the initial listing qualifications.
 An active trading market depends on the existence of willing buyers and sellers, the presence of which is not within our control.
 The number of active buyers and sellers of the common stock at any particular time may be limited.
 Under such circumstances, you could have difficulty selling your shares on short notice and, therefore, you should not view the common stock as a short-term investment.
 We cannot assure you of an active trading market for the common stock.
 Nor can we assure you that, if you purchase shares, you will be able to sell them at or above \$10.00 per share, or at all.